-The pain from intersection syndrome is usually felt on the top of the forearm, about three inches above the wrist.
+The pain from intersection syndrome in Missouri is usually felt on the top of the forearm, about three inches above the wrist.
 At this spot, two muscles that connect to the thumb cross over (or intersect) the two underlying wrist tendons (tendons connect muscles to bones).
 The two muscles that cross over are the extensor pollicis brevis and the abductor pollicis longus.
 These two muscles start on the forearm, cross over the two wrist tendons, and connect on the back part of the thumb.
 When these muscles work, they pull the thumb out and back.

 Most of the tendons around the wrist are covered with a thin tissue called tenosynovium.
 Tenosynovium is very slippery.
 It allows tendons to glide against one another and the surrounding muscles, fat, and skin with very little friction.
 If you overuse the wrist extensor tendons, the slippery tenosynovial lining may become inflamed from the constant rubbing against the two thumb muscles.
 As the tenosynovium becomes more irritated and inflamed, it swells and thickens.
 You feel pain when you move your wrist because the swollen tendons are rubbing against the thumb muscles.

 The wrist extensor tendons are strained by any activities that cause the wrist to curl down and in, toward the thumb.
 These wrist movements are especially common in downhill skiers when they plant their ski poles deeply in powder snow.
 The same movement is involved when pulling a rake against hard ground.
 Racket sports, weight lifting, canoeing, and rowing can also stress the wrist extensor tendons.